Federalist No. 70: Summary

-The main subject of Federalist 70-77 is Hamilton's defense of a vigorous Executive.
+Federalist No. 70 emphasizes the structure of the executive.
 Offering a counterpoint to the view that "a vigorous executive is inconsistent with the genius of republican government", Hamilton proclaims "Energy in the executive is a leading character in the definition of good government".
 Federalist No. 70 does not go into detail about the separation of powers.

 Historical background

-Resistance to a "supreme executive magistracy" began well before the emergence of the Anti-Federalist Papers.
-Most state constitutions, in a reaction to colonial rule, were primarily concerned with a declaration of rights and weakening executive power, and so the Articles of Confederation had not provided for a separate executive branch.
+In the founding era most state constitutions were hostile to a unitary executive, seeing it as too similar to the monarchic power recently overcome, and preferring weak executives.

-During the Constitutional Convention, some of the delegates proposed three leaders instead of one.
-Edmund Randolph, who presented the Virginia Plan to the Convention in May 1787, was the most outspoken opponent of the unitary executive, arguing that it would be unpopular with the people and could easily become monarchical.
+During the Constitutional Convention, Edmund Randolph, who presented the Virginia Plan to the Convention in May 1787, was the most outspoken opponent of the unitary executive, arguing that it would be unpopular with the people and could easily become monarchical.
 Others, including Hamilton, argued that one strong leader would be more decisive and accountable.
 James Wilson, seconded by Charles Pinckney, proposed "a national executive to consist of a single person".

-Although several delegates opposed the unitary executive proposed by Wilson, the single executive was approved by a vote of 7 to 3.
-According to some historians, Wilson's opponents may have prevailed if George Washington had not attended the convention in person.
+Although several delegates opposed the unitary executive, Wilson's proposal was approved by a vote of 7 to 3.